Packed World Cup stadium with thousands of fans celebrating and waving national flags

 The expansion from 32 to 48 teams represents the most significant structural change to the World Cup in decades.
 The new format features 12 groups of four teams, with the top two from each group advancing alongside the eight best third-placed teams.
 This creates a 32-team knockout round that will deliver even more high-stakes football.

-The increased number of teams means that more nations from Africa, Asia, and the CONCACAF region will participate, broadening the tournament's global appeal and creating new storylines.
-Countries that have never appeared at a World Cup will have the chance to make history on the biggest stage in football.
+The increased number of teams means more nations from Africa, Asia, and the CONCACAF region will participate, broadening the tournament's global appeal.
+Countries like Uzbekistan, Jordan, and Curaçao will make their World Cup debuts, creating fresh storylines.

 Host Cities and Venues

-The tournament will be spread across 16 cities in three countries, offering a diverse range of venues and atmospheres.
+The tournament will be spread across 16 cities in three countries.
 In the United States, iconic stadiums like MetLife Stadium in New Jersey, SoFi Stadium in Los Angeles, and AT&T Stadium in Dallas will host matches.
-Mexico contributes the legendary Estadio Azteca in Mexico City, while Canada's BMO Field in Toronto adds a northern dimension to the tournament.
+Mexico contributes the legendary Estadio Azteca in Mexico City, which will host the opening match, while Canada's BMO Field in Toronto and BC Place in Vancouver add a northern dimension.

-The variety of venues ensures that fans will experience different cultures, climates, and atmospheres throughout the tournament.
-From the electric energy of a sold-out stadium in Los Angeles to the historic atmosphere of the Azteca, every match day will offer something unique.
+The variety of venues ensures fans will experience different cultures, climates, and atmospheres.
+From the electric energy of a sold-out SoFi Stadium to the historic atmosphere of the Azteca, every match day offers something unique.

 The Favorites